-Binder in the HMA is ignited in a furnace.
-Asphalt binder content is calculated as the difference between the initial mass of the HMA and the mass of the residual aggregate, correction factor, and moisture content.
+Asphalt binder in the HMA is ignited in a furnace.
+Asphalt binder content is calculated as the percentage difference between the initial mass of the HMA and the mass of the residual aggregate, with the asphalt binder correction factor, and moisture content subtracted.
 The asphalt binder content is expressed as percent of moisture-free mix mass.